erroronline1/caro/readme.md

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment; while technically being usable on any webserver this does not adhere to [data safety requirements](#statement-on-technical-guidelines-on-data-security) and is **not recommended**.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.

-Data gathering is supposed to be completely digital and finally wants to get rid of paper based documentation.
+Data gathering is supposed to be completely digital and finally wants to get rid of a paper based documentation.
 There may be other pieces of software with a similar goal but many of them come from another direction - managing rehabilitation devices instead of custom-made products, focussing on custom orthopaedic footwear, tracing productivity - instead of the primary record aspect of the CARO App.
 Let alone cumbersome UI of some programs which has also led to a goal of being consistent easy to use and recognizable.

 ![landing page screenshot](assets/landing%20page.png)